apache/apisix-website/website/blog/2022/03/01/apisix-integration-public-api-plugin.md

 - API Gateway
 - Security
 - Ecosystem
-description: This article introduces the principle and usage of API gateway Apache APISIX native plugin public-API.
+description: This article introduces the principle and usage of API gateway Apache APISIX native plugin `public-api`.
 tags: [Technology,Ecosystem]
 ---

-> This article introduces the principle and usage of API gateway Apache APISIX native plugin public-API.
+> This article introduces the principle and usage of API gateway Apache APISIX native plugin `public-api`.

 <!--truncate-->